 Using drugs or drinking alcohol while pregnant can create a number of health issues for both mother and child.
-An increased risk of stillbirth and miscarriage serve as two of the more stark examples of the potential outcomes faced by pregnant women already struggling with debilitating substance abuse.1
+This can affect a growing fetus because substances travel easily from the placenta, leaving the potential for harm.4

-Even a small amount of alcohol consumed during pregnancy can place an unborn baby at risk, according to the National Institute on Alcohol Abuse and Alcoholism.
+Even a small amount of alcohol consumed during pregnancy can place an unborn baby at risk, according to the National Institute on Alcohol Abuse and Alcoholism.8

-Drinking alcohol can increase your risk of miscarriage and may result in a number of development issues in your child like fetal alcohol syndrome (FAS)—the most severe example on the spectrum of fetal alcohol disorders.4 All fetal alcohol spectrum disorders involve negative consequences affecting the physical, mental, and behavioral health of your child—effects that can last a lifetime.4
+Drinking alcohol can increase your risk of miscarriage and may result in a number of development issues in your child like fetal alcohol syndrome (FAS)—the most severe example on the spectrum of fetal alcohol disorders.3 All fetal alcohol spectrum disorders involve negative consequences affecting the physical, mental, and behavioral health of your child.3

-Tracking the negative effects of cocaine use during pregnancy is a difficult task, mostly because women that abuse cocaine will often have poor nutrition and inadequate prenatal care.
-Cocaine users also tend to use the drug in combination with other substances like alcohol, making it hard to determine precisely which substance is responsible for the harmful effects on the fetus.5
+Tracking the negative effects of cocaine use during pregnancy is a difficult task.
+This may be more difficult because women who misuse cocaine often have poor nutrition and inadequate prenatal care.
+People who use cocaine also tend to use the drug in combination with other substances like alcohol, making it hard to determine precisely which substance is responsible for the harmful effects on the fetus.4

-It is known that cocaine exaggerates the normal cardiovascular changes you experience during pregnancy.5 Women consuming the drug are risking the development of severe hypertension, seizures, migraines, and separation of the placenta from the uterus, which puts a mother’s ability to carry her baby to term in jeopardy.5
+Cocaine can exacerbate the normal cardiovascular changes you experience during pregnancy.4 Women consuming the cocaine may experience severe hypertension, seizures, migraines, and separation of the placenta from the uterus.
+If the placenta and uterus separate, it can affect the mother’s ability to carry her baby to term.4

 It has been reported that exposing a fetus to meth can result in several long-term health issues, including issues with cognitive skills, physical dexterity, and behavior.
-Mental health problems including increased depression, anxiety, and social isolation have been reported in children exposed to meth in the womb.5 Some studies also suggest that meth use during pregnancy may be associated with congenital abnormalities, such as gastroschisis—a structural defect that can result in a baby being born with their intestines outside of the abdominal wall.
+Mental health problems including increased depression, anxiety, and social isolation have been reported in children exposed to meth in the womb.4

-Pregnant women using meth are at risk of high blood pressure, placental abruption, and premature delivery.5
+Pregnant women using meth may be at risk of high blood pressure, placental abruption, and premature delivery.4